mschmidty/schmidty_notes/blog/p5/2022-01-13-animated-circle-packing.md

 p5: true
 ---

-Again here we are attempting to implement circle packing.
+As with my first post, here we are attempting to implement circle packing.
 This time I wanted to animate circle growth and then stop circle growth before the circles overlapped.
-I unabashedly stole most of this from [Daniel Shiffman](https://editor.p5js.org/cah689/sketches/B1kCFI36b), but I wanted to use classes instead of just a circle object.
+I unabashedly stole most of this from [Daniel Shiffman](https://editor.p5js.org/cah689/sketches/B1kCFI36b), but I wanted to use classes instead of just a circle object as he does in his example.

 And once again I used a Georgia Okeeffe pallet from the [MetBrewer R Package](https://github.com/BlakeRMills/MetBrewer)